someobserver/recurgence/math/index.md

 **Recurgent Field Theory (RFT)** proposes that **recur**sion is the engine of emer**gence**: it drives phase transitions, bifurcations, and the genesis of semantic domains.

 Cognition appears as a recursive, generative field—a manifold whose points encode semantic configurations, and whose geometry is shaped by attractors, constraints, and cycles of creative recursion.
-Recurgent Field Theory (RFT) aims to give this intuition mathematical form, drawing on the rigor of mathematical physics to construct a field theory of meaning as precise as those describing matter and energy.
+Recurgent Field Theory (RFT) gives this intuition mathematical form, drawing on the rigor of mathematical physics to construct a field theory of meaning as precise as those describing matter and energy.

-A semantic manifold $\mathcal{M}$, equipped with a metric $g_{ij}$ and a family of interacting tensor fields, provides the foundation for the field equations.
+A semantic manifold $\mathcal{M}$, equipped with a metric $g_{ij}$ and a family of interacting tensor fields, forms the basis of the field equations.
 Coherence flows, recursive coupling tensors, and semantic mass fields together characterize the local and global dynamics of inter-agent meaning.
 The theory is built axiomatically: conservation laws, variational principles, and symmetry constraints are adapted from physics and reinterpreted to meet the particular demands of semantic emergence—balancing flexibility, generativity, and constraint.

 RFT opens space for meta-recursion, metaphor, and self-reference, while also introducing field-theoretic analogs of humility and wisdom to temper unchecked generativity.
 The interplay between coherence and recursion is cast as a kind of uncertainty principle, giving rise to semantic systems that remain both resilient and fertile.